Now candidate nominations have closed, it's time to do your research - but first: check which electorate you're in!

 Management programme: | Progressive containment |

-If you have seen or suspect the presence of this pest you must report the sighting to us.
+If you have seen or suspect the presence of this pest we need to know.
+Please report it.

-Nassella (trichotoma) tussock is a plant that produces many seeds and reduces farmland production by overtaking useful grasses.
+Nassella tussock is a plant that produces many seeds and reduces farmland production by overtaking useful grasses.

 It also harms the environment by replacing native species in tussock grasslands.
 Nassella has poor nutritional value, and stock cannot digest this grass as it can form balls in their stomachs.

-Over time nassella tussock forms dense patches and can turn the area into a monoculture of nassella.
-Each mature plant can produce up to 100,000 seeds annually and seeds can remain dormant in soil for up to 20 years.
+Over time, nassella tussock forms dense patches and can turn the area into a monoculture of nassella.
+Each mature plant can produce up to 100,000 seeds annually, and seeds can remain dormant in soil for up to 20 years.

-It flowers with purple-pink-red seeds during November-December.
+It flowers with purple-pink-red seeds during November–December (late spring to early summer).

 In the Otago Regional Pest Management Plan (2019-2029), nassella tussock is in the progressive containment programme.
 This means that everyone in Otago must eliminate nassella tussock on the land that they occupy.